alirezaone/spring-xd-samples/README.md

 Spring XD Samples
 =================

+This is forked from spring-xd-samples project.
+Apache Kafka is exposed as both a Spring XD source and a sink.

 This repository provides sample starter applications and code for use with the [Spring XD][] project.
 The following samples are available:

 ### analytics-dashboard